 When I first decided that I wanted to be a project manager the entire process of getting there seemed daunting.
 It was as if I was at the base of a mountain and staring up at the snow-capped peaks wondering how I was going to get up there.
 I wanted to share my experience here to hopefully inspire those of you looking to make the move the IT Project Management.

-At the time I studied for the PMP certification, I lived in New York City and had a 1 hour commute both to and from the office.
-I leveraged this time to study for the PMP exam.
-In addition, I studied for 2 hours in the evening for a total of 4 hours per day.
-On the weekends, I also planned for 4 hours each day.
-Over the course of 3 weeks, I studied for about 84 hours.
+At the time I studied for the PMP certification, I lived in New York City and had a 1-hour commute both to and from the office.
+This commuting time was leveraged to study for the PMP exam.
+When I got back home, I studied for 2 hours every weeknight and 4 hours each on Saturday and Sunday.
+Over 3 weeks, I studied for about 84 hours.
 This included taking short sample exams for each knowledge area of the PMP exam.

-After the 3 weeks, I focused on taking full-length practice exams over the course of the next 2 weeks.
-My thought process was that there's only so many variations of the way you can be asked a multiple choice question.
+Once this was done, I shifted focus to taking full-length practice exams for the next 2 weeks.
+My thought process was that there are only so many variations of the way you can be asked a multiple-choice question.
 Taking the full-length practice tests was beneficial as I saw similar questions on the actual exam.

-I structured my resume so that it was project based and listed out my accomplishments rather than responsibilities.
-The main points I wanted to get across were: what the project was about, its financial benefit to the organization, team location and how it integrated into the overall program strategy.
-I also noted the title of the people I interacted with as well as any special accomplishments or milestones met.
+My resume was structured so that it was project-based and listed out accomplishments rather than responsibilities.
+The main points I wanted to get across were: what the project was about, its financial benefit to the organization, team location, and how it integrated into the overall program strategy.
+Also noted were the titles of the people I interacted with as well as any special accomplishments or milestones met.

-The first thing I did to prepare for interviews was to understand my resume completely.
+The first thing I did to prepare for interviews was to understand my resume completely as well as the 5 things to know for a PM interview.
 The majority of the time, the hiring manager will have little to no time to prepare for your interview as their days are very hectic.

-Once on the job, I wasn't afraid to make mistakes as I knew the projects I would work on offered many challenges.
+Once on the job, I wasn't afraid to make mistakes as I knew the projects I'd work on would offer many challenges.
 The critical thing was that I learned from these mistakes and understood how to mitigate them the next time they happened.

 Also, I sought every opportunity to get training on certain aspects of project management or leadership Every day was an opportunity to learn.

-That's the story of my journey into IT Project Management.
-Not everyone will have the same exact journey so I'm interested to find out what was your journey.
+In closing, that's the story of my journey into IT Project Management.
+Not everyone will have the same journey so I'm interested to find out what was your journey.
 How did you become an IT Project Manager?